Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Preliminaries on automorphisms of the Berkovich projective line

-\begin{rmk} As it is in some ways more intuitive to speak in terms of cluster data that to speak of paths on the Berkovich projective line over $\bar{K}$, it will be useful in some contexts to rephrase \Cref{dfn clustered in pairs} in the language of clusters, which is indeed what inspired the phrasing in the terminology.
-The downside of this is that the definitions themselves are less elegant to state and sometimes more difficult to manipulate in arguments.
+\begin{rmk} As mentioned above, it will be useful in some contexts to rephrase \Cref{dfn clustered in pairs} in the language of clusters, which is indeed what inspired the phrasing in the terminology.
+The downside of this is that the definitions themselves are then less elegant to state and sometimes more difficult to manipulate in arguments.